Please see below for our Vendor Guidelines.

 Much of our vendor roster is dedicated to local vendors.
 Applications from the Canadian prairies/western region (i.e., Alberta, Saskatchewan, interior BC) are welcomed and are juried on design merit.
 If you’re based further afield, we’ll consider your application to our online fair only if you’re an Edmonton expat and continue to have significant ties to the Edmonton art and design community.

 REGARDING CULTURAL APPROPRIATION

-If you’re making Indigenous (or Indigenous-inspired) work, we hope you’re doing it because you have legitimate ties to Indigenous culture.
-If you’re showing us a picture of a headdress or dreamcatcher or beadwork or a medicine wheel, etc, please let us know your rationale for using this imagery or medium in your application.
+If you’re making work inspired by a particular culture or group, we hope you’re doing it because you have legitimate ties to that group.
+If you’re submitting photos of a headdress, dreamcatcher, medicine wheel, etc., please let us know in your application your rationale for using this sort of imagery.

 FOOD & DRINK APPLICATIONS

-We are a community-based event focussed on art and design, not a larger, more general trade show, plus we’re located next to the most excellent Strathcona Farmer’s Market.
-Most likely your food or beverage item will be a better fit and find a more receptive audience in a more food-focussed market.
+We are a community-based event focused on art and design, and not a more general market (plus, we’re located right next to the excellent Strathcona Farmers’ Market).
+Your food or beverage item will very likely be a better fit and find a more receptive audience at a food-focused market.